Shortcuty/ShortcutyDocs/README.md

-Returns version history for a shortcut.
+Returns version history for a shortcut (owner only).